Frequently asked questions (FAQs) about building and renovation services

 How long does it take to get gas or electric service connected?

 Service connection time varies depending on the complexity of your project and number of projects we have in progress.
-Connection can occur up to six weeks from the time you submit your application.
+For information about your specific project, please talk with your Job Owner.

 Will I need temporary power?

 If you are working on a construction project or using electrical equipment at your project site before your permanent gas and electric service is installed, you’ll probably need temporary power.
 Get information on requesting temporary power.
 Download Building and Renovation Services - Electric Service - Temporary Construction Power (PDF, 553 KB).

 To request temporary power, call 1-877-743-7782 or apply online.
 Visit PG&E Building and Renovation Services Online Login.

 How do I determine my gas and electric load requirements?